-If you still cannot move the shift lever from PARK (P), consult your dealer/retailer or a professional towing service.
+If you still cannot move the shift lever from P (Park), consult your dealer/retailer or a professional towing service.

-Parking Your Vehicle (Manual Transmission)
+Parking the Vehicle (Manual Transmission)

-Before you get out of your vehicle, move the shift lever into REVERSE (R) and firmly apply the parking brake.
-Once the shift lever has been placed into REVERSE (R) with the clutch pedal pressed in, you can turn the ignition off and release the clutch.
+Before you get out of the vehicle, move the shift lever into R (Reverse) and firmly apply the parking brake.
+Once the shift lever has been placed into R (Reverse) with the clutch pedal pressed in, you can turn the ignition off and release the clutch.